Drug Slang List, Names, and Terms

 Specific jargon exists for the combination of two or more drugs into a single product.
 Several examples and their characteristic ingredients include:

 Whatever the choice of words may be, the intent is clear: creating a façade and fooling the uneducated.
-Whether one is trying to decipher the use patterns of a loved one or making sure they themselves are taking what they are intending to, it is vital to comprehend this ever-evolving language.
+Whether one is trying to decipher the use patterns of a loved one or making sure they are taking what they intend to, it is vital to comprehend this ever-evolving language.
 And, more importantly, to understand that this doesn’t have to be the language one has to speak forever — help is always available.
+For more information on drug slang terms, the DEA has compiled a thorough list of drug slang terms that they’ve received from law enforcement and open sources.